alexdsbreslav/python_for_uxr/resources/README.md

-# Resources for the THRIVING Team
+# Resources
-Central spot for all resources related to our data analysis project.
+Central spot for all resources related to your data analysis project.

 ## Get Started
 **Step 1**